 It’s really important to not prioritise speed over safety.
 Effective weight loss should be safe, healthy, and sustainable.
 Dropping too much weight too quickly can be damaging, and can lead to rebounds.

-Remember it can take up to 12 weeks for new habits to set in (8), so don’t beat yourself up if you struggle to avoid snacks, or to exercise as much as you want.
+New habits can take up to 12 weeks to get established, so don’t beat yourself up if you struggle to avoid snacks or exercise right away!

 By setting realistic goals, and maintaining a healthy caloric deficit, you could begin to notice weight loss anywhere from a week into your new routine.

 You have plenty of options to you for achieving this deficit: a new diet, an updated exercise regime, a healthy new supplement, or even some combination of the three.

 Remember to look at the scales first, and then at the tape measure to check that the weight you’re losing is from fat.

 Then look at your clothes size, your body, and finally the surprised faces of other people!